kohkimakimoto/altax/README.md

 * Easy to use.
 It runs in single PHP Archive(phar) file.

 Altax is strongly inspired [Capistrano](https://github.com/capistrano/capistrano) and [Cinamon](https://github.com/kentaro/cinnamon).
-But these don’t allow you to write a deployment task in PHP.
+But They don’t allow you to write a deployment task in PHP.
 Altax is different.
 The following code is a example to declare deployment task for Altax.

 ```php